Congratulations! You've been hitting your daily sign-up goals.

 Otherwise, here are some additional tips to make your low-touch customer onboarding effective:

-Self-serve onboarding
+Self-serve customer onboarding

 These mini-interactive product demos engage and educate customers through clickable product demo walkthroughs, which are available to the customer without them needing to sign up, set up their account, or attend a sales demo.

-Case in point, ProcessMaker, an enterprise-grade platform for business process and workflow automation, builds interactive demos for various FAQs and help docs.
+ProcessMaker, an enterprise-grade platform for business process and workflow automation, builds interactive demos for various FAQs and help docs.
 With a library of such demos, their customer support and sales teams could fetch and share the right demo on time.

-The results?
+The result?

 The best part about interactive demos is that demos have versatile use cases, making them a perfect fit for targeting users with different feature adoption levels.
-For instance, customers with low adoption rates need personalized demos, while power users will benefit from learning about the premium features to enhance their workflows.

 Some other common use cases of interactive demos include: